learn-co-curriculum/cssi-prework-python-io/README.md

 ```python
 >>movie_file.write("Finding Nemo\nInside Out\nToy Story\nWallE")
 ```
-(The '\n' character is a newline, meaning that each time you see it you'll placing the remaining content on a new line (like hitting return))
+(The '\n' character is a newline, meaning that each time you see it you're placing the remaining content on a new line (like hitting return))

 When you run your script now, you should see Pixar's hits appear in your `movies.txt` file.